dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 ## Sign in with your email address and password
 The following steps show screenshots from the Company Portal for iOS.
-These instructions are the same for other device platforms and for the Microsoft Intune app.

 1. Open the app on your device and tap **Sign In**.